dvdzara/docker-compose-manifests/kubernetes/monitoring/README.md

-# Alloy
+# Monitoring

-Log and metrics collector.
+Log and metrics collection.

-Logs are sent to a loki instance while metrics are sent to victoriametrics, then they are all visualized by grafana.
+Logs and metrics are collected by alloy are sent to a loki or victoriametrics instance, then they are all visualized by grafana.